Novartis/torchsurv/paper/paper.md

 # Statement of need

 Survival analysis plays a crucial role in various domains, such as medicine, economics or engineering.
-Thus, sophisticated survival models sugin deep learning opens new opportunities to leverage complex dataset and relationships.
-However, no existing library provides the flexibility to define the survival model's parameters using a custom `PyTorch`-based neural network.
+Sophisticated survival analysis using deep learning, often referred to as "deep survival analysis," unlocks new opportunities to leverage new data types and uncover intricate relationships.
+However, performing comprehensive deep survival analysis remain challenging.
+Key issues include the lack of flexibility in existing tools to define survival model parameters with custom architectures and limitations in handling complex, high-dimensional datasets.
+Indeed, existing frameworks often lack the computational efficiency necessary to process large datasets efficiently, making them less suitable for real-world applications where time and resource constraints are paramount.

+To address these gaps, we propose a flexible, `PyTorch`-based library that allows users to define survival model parameters using custom neural network architectures.
+By combining computational efficiency with ease of use, this toolbox opens new opportunities to advance survival analysis research and application, making it more accessible and interpretable for practitioners across disciplines. \autoref{tab:bibliography} compares the functionalities of `TorchSurv` with those of
-\autoref{tab:bibliography} compares the functionalities of `TorchSurv` with those of `auton-survival` [@nagpal2022auton],
+`auton-survival` [@nagpal2022auton],
 `pycox` [@Kvamme2019pycox],
 `torchlife` [@torchlifeAbeywardana],